zhangyazhong/verdictdb/README.md

 bar         |34613      |[34332, 34690]
 ```

 `ci_2` means the confidence interval for the column number 2.
-If there are more aggregate function in the query, there will be a column for the confidence interval of that aggregation at the end.
+If there are more aggregate function in the query, there will be a column for the confidence interval of each aggregation at the end.